 I once found gay porn on his phone and confronted him.
-He turned it around on me and said he was trying to get ideas to spice up our sex life because I didn’t feel wanted in that way (go figure).
+He turned it around on me and said he was trying to get ideas to spice things up because I didn’t feel wanted in that way (go figure).
 I let him see his phone, and he deleted the history right in front of me and tried to say the video descriptions were so small on his phone that he clicked on the wrong things.
 HAHAHA!
 Compulsive liars will tell the stupidest lies to your face like it’s the complete truth even when you know it’s a lie.
 So according to him, he was doing something for me, and I was trying to accuse him (aka I was in the wrong).
 This happened so many times with different things.
 Texts to guys I thought were inappropriate.
 Accounts on odd websites.
 Video calls.
 You name it.
 I thought I was going crazy for a long time and felt compelled to check everything, like I was his keeper.
 I would tell him certain things didn’t look good.
 He moved a male youth kid into our house without even asking my permission.
 I was the crazy one for trying to stop “innocent situations” because he had moved past his issues.
 I was blamed for everything.
 Every problem was my fault.
 For anyone wondering why I didn’t say something sooner, hindsight is 20/20.

 The funny thing… even after I learned he had molested a boy at camp (surprisingly not the one that lived with us), it still took me a year and a half to see things clearly.
 It took me that long to accept he had a pattern, he could have done something to my son, and I had been emotionally abused for a long time.
 It took people being brutally honest with me.
 It took me studying psychology at a master’s level.
 It took prayer.